- Oops!Something went wrong.Please try again later.

-It is hard to get excited after looking at B2Gold's (TSE:BTO) recent performance, when its stock has declined 27% over the past three months.
+It is hard to get excited after looking at Total Telcom's (CVE:TTZ) recent performance, when its stock has declined 8.3% over the past three months.
 However, a closer look at its sound financials might cause you to think again.
 Given that fundamentals usually drive long-term market outcomes, the company is worth looking at.
-Specifically, we decided to study B2Gold's ROE in this article.
+Specifically, we decided to study Total Telcom's ROE in this article.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for B2Gold is:
+So, based on the above formula, the ROE for Total Telcom is:

-The 'return' is the profit over the last twelve months.
-One way to conceptualize this is that for each CA$1 of shareholders' capital it has, the company made CA$0.27 in profit.
+The 'return' is the income the business earned over the last year.
+That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.12 in profit.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.